 Because Stephen Hawking, many Physics moons ago, set himself the task of working out a theory that would unify the two great existing theories about the nature of time, space and everything – that is, the Special and General Theories of Relativity versus the Theory of Quantum Mechanics.

 Many scientists believe the two theories to be incompatible, adhering to one theory or the other, believing that both can’t be right and that there will never be a unifying theory giving us the key to the nature of the universe.
-However, the Theory of Everything (TOE) or Grand Unified Theory (GUT) seeks to unify Quantum Mechanics and General Relativity because, despite them being ‘incompatible’, they both do a pretty bang on (not least with the Big Bang theory) job of explaining life the universe and everything.
+However, the Theory of Everything (TOE), aka Grand Unified Theory (GUT) (weird these acronyms are also body parts, there’s a spooky meaning in there somewhere) seeks to unify Quantum Mechanics and General Relativity because, despite them being ‘incompatible’, they both do a pretty bang on (not least with the Big Bang theory) job of explaining life the universe and everything.

-Stephen Hawking has, kind of, admitted defeat with regard to his promise to come up with the theory to end all theories, so this past week I set myself the task (in between the washing up, the painting and the decorating) of coming up with the Theory of Everything.
+Stephen Hawking has, kind of, admitted defeat with regard to his promise to come up with the theory to end all theories, so this past week I set myself the task (in between the washing up and the painting and decorating) of coming up with a Theory of Everything.

 I decided I needed a good acronym for starters.
 There are already some brilliant sciencey type acronyms out there: